The Brass Coast look and feel

 Some of the costume inspiration for the Brass Coast comes from cultures with strong Arabic influences, but the main focus was Moorish Spain and North Africa.
 The shemagh or keffiyeh, the traditional headscarf that is white or patterned is more typical of the Middle East and more importantly it often looks very modern.
 We recommend the tagelmust as the ideal head covering for the Brass Coast.

-The only distinction between Freeborn men and women is that the Freeborn trace their familial lines via their mothers.
+There is no distinction between Freeborn of any gender.
 The traditional social attitudes towards modesty and women in Islamic societies are nothing to do with the Brass Coast emphasis on freedom and individuality.
 Because of this, and the strong real world associations, we chose to exclude most elements of sartorial hijab from the look and feel for the nation.

 Belly dancing costumes

 Although there are no particular modesty taboos, dancers tend to be far more interested in showing off how they can make fabrics flare and move than displaying their own flesh.
-Wild passionate dancing is a common Freeborn pursuit for men and women, but the perfect Freeborn costume features long flowing colourful garments.
+Wild passionate dancing is a common Freeborn pursuit for people of any gender, but the perfect Freeborn costume features long flowing colourful garments.
 Roxanne's dance from the movie Alexander is a great inspiration for Freeborn dancing and costume.